shashismg/Mini-Project-IPL---Data-Analysis-EDA-Shashi-Kumar-BR/README.md

 ## How to Run the Project

-Open the ipl_analysis.ipynb notebook and run the code.
+Open the ipynb/py file notebook and run the code.